-The Certified Dental Assistant program at Okanagan College provides the education, training and experience required by the College of Dental Surgeons of B.C. for registration as a Certified Dental Assistant.
+The Certified Dental Assistant program at Okanagan College provides the education, training and experience required by the BC College of Oral Health Professionals (BCCOHP) for registration as a Certified Dental Assistant.

 assisting the dentist with dental procedures such as fillings, crown and bridge, root canal therapy, and surgical procedures;

 preparing materials for use by the dentist;